thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-1.md

 **Customizing Widgets Appearance with CSS**

-We will also make changes to the appearance of all future widgets using CSS for the dashboard.
+We will also make changes to the appearance of all future widgets on the dashboard using CSS.
 We will round their corners and add a side shadow.

 - Click the "Settings" button on the dashboard toolbar;
 - Scroll down to the "Advanced settings" section.
-This area allows you to modify deeper settings that affect the entire dashboard;
+This area allows you to modify in-depth settings that affect the entire dashboard;
 - In the "Dashboard CSS" section, input the following CSS code to style all widgets:

 ```text